MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-grant-data-plane-role-based-access.md

     }
     ```

-1. Next, use `az cosmosdb show` and `az rest` together to issues a HTTP `PUT` request to create or update a role definition.
+1. Now create or update a role definition using `az cosmosdb show` and `az rest` together to issue an HTTP `PUT` request.
 As part of this request, specify a unique GUID for your role definition.

     ```azurecli-interactive
     resourceId=$( \